itzRohit45/MyPortfolio/README.md

 ### Email Setup

-To set up the contact form, update the EmailJS configuration in `/components/sections/Contact.js` with your own service ID, template ID, and user ID from [EmailJS](https://www.emailjs.com/).
+To set up the contact form, update the Formspree form endpoint in `/components/sections/Contact.js` with your own form ID from [Formspree](https://formspree.io/).

+1. Create a free account at [Formspree](https://formspree.io/)
+2. Create a new form and get your form ID (it looks like `xgeryabz`)
+3. Replace the placeholder form ID in the `action` attribute of the form in `/components/sections/Contact.js`

 ## License